angular/components/src/lib/table/table.md

 In the near future, we will provide a simplified version of the data-table with an easy-to-use interface, material styling, array input, and more out-of-the-box features (sorting, pagination, and selection).

+### Accessibility
+Tables without text or labels should be given a meaningful label via `aria-label` or `aria-labelledby`.

+Table's default role is 'grid', and it can be changed through `role` attribute.